lanceman2/quickstream/README.md

 The above image shows quickstreamGUI simultaneously running and editing a quickstream flow graph.
 You can see it is feeding two GNUradio programs with pipes.
-If this was an animated image you could see the scopes giggle there displays.
+If this was an animated image you could see the scopes jiggle there displays.
 The two GNUradio programs are running and feeding the QT_GUI_Sink block from a pipe from the quickstreamGUI process.
 The quickstream GUI editor runs in the same process as the quickstream flow